Sandeep-AnilKumar/Sendy-Extended-PHP-API-Wrapper/README.md

-# Sendy Extended PHP API Wrapper
+# Sendy Extended PHP API Wrapper.

 Easily integrate Sendy into other applications with this extended PHP wrapper for the [Sendy API](https://sendy.co/api).
 This class provides methods to access Sendy's official API via cURL as well as methods to access the Sendy MySQL database directly for additional functionality.